euroscipy/euroscipy_proceedings/papers/richthofer/richthofer.rst

 Thanks to Jython's hooking capabilities, it is sufficient to place ``JyNI.jar`` on the classpath (and some native libraries on the library path) when Jython is launched.
 Then Jython should “magically” be able to load native extensions, as far as the needed Python C-API is already implemented by JyNI.
-No recompilation, no forking – it just works with original Jython and original extensions.
+No recompilation, no forking – it just works with original Jython and original extensions (up to version compatibility; see the versioning notes at the end of this section).

 Note that  the naive way does not actually set the classpath for Jython::